Stjaertfena/lab-2-undoing-changes/README.md

   ```

 #### Resetting main
-Let's say we now realize that our three commits where committed on the wrong branch, i.e. straight onto `main` instead of a feature branch.
+Let's say we now realize that our three commits were committed on the wrong branch, i.e. straight onto `main` instead of a feature branch.
 We now need to "move" the three unpublished commits onto a new branch, and reset our local `main` branch to yet again be in synch with `origin/main`.

 1. Create a new feature branch from the tip of `main`, and call it something descriptive, using:
   ```